Edge Developer Platform

 1. Enter Associated Project: In the namespace details page, click the "Bind Project" tab.

-Bind in the Project
+Binding in Project

-Use KV
+Using KV

 put